cjneely10/BioMetaDB/Example/README.md

 ## Update the database with a new table for plants

 1. Run the following command:
-    1. `dbdm CREATE -c /path/to/Example/DB -d /path/to/Example/plants/ -t Plants -a plants -f /path/to/Example/plants.tsv`
+    1. `dbdm CREATE -c /path/to/Example/ModelOrganisms -d /path/to/Example/plants/ -t Plants -a plants -f /path/to/Example/plants.tsv`
-    2. This will add a new table to the database `ModelOrganisms` within the project structure `DB`.
+    2. This will add a new table to the project `ModelOrganisms`.
 This project will now have the table `Plants`, accessible with `plants`, and populated using `plants.tsv`.
 <pre><code>ModelOrganisms
 ├── classes
 │   ├── Plants.json